HDR Technology Explained

 HDR (High Dynamic Range) = High Dynamic Range

-Core Goal: Display brightness range and color gradations closer to what the human eye sees
+Core Goal: Monitor brightness range and color gradations closer to what the human eye sees

 - Higher Brightness Range: From deeper blacks to brighter whites